Wait Until...

 Event property conditions

 When your Wait Until condition is an event, you can click Add event data filter to evaluate the wait condition based on fields in an incoming event.
-You can even evaluate properties in your condition against a person’s attributesA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages.
-Attributes are analogous to traits in Data Pipelines. or the trigger event’s properties.
+You can even evaluate properties in your condition against a person’s attributesA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages. or the trigger event’s properties.
 This helps you fine-tune the paths people might take in journeys.

 Pick the property you want to evaluate against